kennyhalim/Reddit-Organizer/README.md

 8. New route to edit user info.
 9. New route to show about the program.

+## To DO
+1. Get API access to reddit.

 ## Setup/Installation Requirements

 Requirements Software